rRrasta/LinuxNetwork/README.md

 ## Part 3. **iperf3** utility

-`-` Now that we have linked two machines, tell me: What is the most important thing about transferring information between machines?
+"Now that we have linked two machines, tell me: what is the most important thing about transferring information between machines?"

-`-` The connection speed?
+"The connection speed?"

-`-` That's right.
-We’ll check it with **iperf3** utility.
+"That's right.
+We’ll check it with **iperf3** utility."

 **== Task ==**